XanaduAI/thewalrus/docs/index.rst

 Features
 ========

-* Fast calculation of hafnians, loop hafnians, and torontonians of general and certain structured matrices.
+* Fast calculation of hafnians, loop hafnians, and torontonians of general and certain structured matrices powered by `Numba <https://numba.pydata.org/>`_.

 * An easy to use interface to use the loop hafnian for Gaussian quantum state calculations.